Site logo

 What’s the Rarest Horse Breed?

-The Marwari is the rarest horse breed in the world.
-There are less than 2,000 registered Marwari horses globally.
-The Suffolk is also pretty rare.
-Originally from Suffolk, England, the numbers have dwindled to about 2,000.
-Other extremely rare breeds are the Falabella, Caspian, and Akhal-Teke horses.
-There are less than 7,000 registered Akhal-Teke horses globally.
+The Marwari is the rarest horse breed in the world, with fewer than 2,000 registered globally.
+The Suffolk, originally from Suffolk, England, is also rare, with numbers dwindling to about 2,000.
+Other rare breeds include the Falabella, Caspian, and Akhal-Teke horses, with fewer than 7,000 Akhal-Tekes registered globally.

 Who Owns the Most Expensive Horse in the World?